 ✔ Best area to stay in Key West for first-time visitors

-First time on Florida Keys’ favourite island?
+First time on Florida Keys’ favorite island?
 Set your sights on the Key West Historic District.
 Also referred to as Old Town, this U.S. Historic District encompasses Key West’s main historical sites.
 And with over 187 of them hidden throughout the area, there’s plenty to explore!

 Wherever you stay within Old Town, you’re never far from all the action.
 Walking north to south, coast to coast as it were, only takes about a half-hour.
 Along the way, you’ll hit up several of Key West’s main attractions.

 Beach lovers won’t be disappointed either.
 On the western edge of the Historic District lies Fort Zachary Taylor Historic State Park.
 It’s a wonderful detour for both history buffs and beach bums.
 Check out its pre-Civil War fortress before taking to its waters.
-Fort Zachary Taylor State Park dazzles with one of the best beaches in Key West.
+Fort Zachary Taylor State Park dazzles with one of the best beaches on Key West.

 There’s a wide selection of accommodations in the Key West Historic District.
 From budget to luxury, all travel styles are covered.
 With Key West’s massive popularity, expect lodging prices to be higher than in most cities in the United States.